• Home

 What really sets this festival apart from others is that people walk among huge beehive structures packed with firecrackers and wait for them to be set off into the crowds.

 I haven’t personally attended (and doubt I ever will, as I have no desire to be hit with fireworks), but if you’re brave enough, you can read more here on Nick’s blog.
-The beehive festival runs from February 4-5 in 2023.
+In 2026, the Beehive Festival will take place from March 2 to 3, which is a bit different from previous years, when it was typically held in February.

 What to Wear in Taiwan in Winter